btobolaski/terraform/website/source/docs/providers/linode/r/linode.html.markdown

 * `group` - (Optional) The group that the linode is diplayed under in the web ui
 * `region` - (Required) The Linode region to create the server in.
 The value must match the [Location string here][1] exactly.
-* `size` - (Required) The number of megabytes of ram in the size that you would like.
+* `size` - (Required) The number of megabytes of ram in the linode plan size that you would like.
 * `private_networking` - (Optional) Whether or not to enable private networking. **NOTE** This can only be enabled on an active server.
 Once it is enabled, it can't be disabled without destroying the server.